Narumikazuchi/Collections/README.md

 }
 ```
 ## Compilation
 What happens when the compiler sees a foreach-loop?
-He resolves it, but what does he resolve it into?
+He lowers it, but what does he lower it into?
 Arrays are actually a special case in that the compiler transforms them into a while loop like in the example below.
 ```csharp
 Int32[] array = new Int32[] { ... };
 foreach (Int32 value in array)